rfielding/whiskeyTango/README.md

 Because of this, we could weakly handle this by following common RSA usage that makes `e` a globally well-known constant.
 But it may be possible to deduce the public key `n` from multiple instances of tokens.
 So it would be safer to also make `e` just as secret as `d` is.
 Here we are taking advantage of the symmetric nature of raw RSA.

+> Note that this has nothing to do with using the same key for sign and encrypt, when RSA is used in the scheme where `e` is forced to be public.
+The point of making `e` as secret as `d` is to avoid exactly that well-known problem.
+Because `e` and `d` commute, the RSA key can't be used for both signing and encryption.
+But that's only when the RSA key `e` is well known that this issue arises.

 ## Token flow